 Built over 1,000 years ago, Westminster Abbey is one of the most iconic landmarks in the UK.
-Most recently, you would have seen it as the royal wedding venue for Prince William and the Duchess of Cambridge, Kate Middleton in April 2011.
-Before royal weddings were streamed to millions of people across the globe, the Abbey was home to Benedictine monks and transformed by King Edward the Confessor as a royal burial church.
+In April 2011, it was the royal wedding venue for Prince William and the Duchess of Cambridge, Kate Middleton.
+Before royal weddings were streamed to millions of people across the globe, the Abbey was home to Benedictine monks.
+It was also transformed by King Edward the Confessor as a royal burial church.

-These days, the Abbey beholds many of England’s most prized royal memories including the longest-serving British monarch, Queen Elizabeth II’s coronation.
-You’ll get to see the historic Coronation Chair as well as Poets’ Corner where the likes of Charles Dickens, Geoffrey Chaucer and Thomas Hardy are buried if you buy a ticket to explore inside.
+These days, the Abbey beholds many of England’s most prized royal memories.
+It was the location of the longest-serving British monarch, Queen Elizabeth II’s, coronation.
+With a ticket, you’ll get to see the historic Coronation Chair as well as Poets’ Corner where the likes of Charles Dickens, Geoffrey Chaucer and Thomas Hardy are buried.

 If you want to discover more about Britain’s Prime Ministers, then Churchill’s War Rooms are just a few minutes away.